Legally Reviewed

 November 4, 2024 - Recap on Recent Ruling That Will Make a Difference in the Toxic Baby Food MDL

-In the Toxic Heavy Metal Baby Food MDL, Judge Corley has held multiple case management conferences, issued many rulings, and reviewed many part motions, all in the name of advancing the case.
+In the Toxic Heavy Metal Baby Food MDL, Judge Corley has held multiple case management conferences, issued many rulings, and reviewed many past motions, all to advance the case.

 One of those rulings states that defendants (through their lawyers and their experts) must now produce heavy metal test results for both the ingredients and the water used in the manufacturing of the baby food in question for all cases between 2012 and 2021.
 This data will be fundamental in helping to prove a causal link between heavy metals in baby food products and the alleged neurodevelopmental harm to children (like autism and ADHD).

-Plaintiffs have also requested more detailed disclosures about the defendants’ preservation efforts for any evidence and data retention policies to make sure all relevant evidence is safe.
+Plaintiffs have also requested more detailed disclosures about the defendants’ evidence preservation efforts and data retention policies to ensure the protection of all relevant evidence.

-At the September 26 conference, Judge Corley and both parties further discussed the ongoing issues about the protocols governing electronically stored information (ESI).
-Defendants committed to begin producing documents by October 31, which will include previously produced documents from state courts alongside new records relevant to the baby food MDL.
+At the September 26 conference, Judge Corley and both parties discussed the protocols governing electronically stored information (ESI).
+Defendants committed to produce documents by October 31, including previously produced documents from state courts and new records relevant to the baby food MDL.

 This momentum is pivotal for the MDL since an effective ESI protocol and preservation of evidence will allow plaintiffs to build a cohesive case proving general causation.
-And if the court finds sufficient evidence of general causation linking heavy metals to developmental issues in children, it could speed up individual claims and potentially allow thousands of cases within the MDL to be handled.
+If the court finds sufficient evidence of general causation linking heavy metals to developmental issues in children, it could accelerate individual claims and potentially resolve thousands of cases within the MDL.

 The next major update on the toxic heavy metal baby food case will be on November 7, when both parties will report their progress and address any discovery disputes.